julianxhokaxhiu/twypo/README.md

 Twig for TYPO3

 ## How to use it
-1. `cd path/to/your/typo3conf/ext && git clone https://github.com/julianxhokaxhiu/twypo.git --recursive`
+1. `cd path/to/your/typo3conf/ext && git clone https://github.com/julianxhokaxhiu/twypo.git --recursive` or install it [directly from TER](http://typo3.org/extensions/repository/view/twypo).
-2. Install/Enable the "Twypo" extension inside your Backend
+2. Enable the "Twypo" extension inside your Backend
 3. In `Include static (from extensions):` of your main template add the voice `Twypo: Framework Setup`.
 4. Refresh your page and you're done.